 My baby was a fighter and he was going to get through this.

 As Aaron held me close he asked if there was a heart beat – kind of that last Hail Mary moment.
 When she told us no, I think my heart stopped for a moment as well.

-I wish it ended there, but at this point I’m sitting at home taking medicines that will expel what is left of my baby from my body.
+I wish it ended there, but at this point, I’m sitting at home taking medicines that will expel what is left of my baby from my body.

-The cramping and the bleeding is definitely much worse then I expected, but when you combine the psychological aspect together it isn’t a fun experience.
+The cramping and the bleeding is definitely much worse than I expected, but when you combine the psychological aspect together it isn’t a fun experience.
 However, if everything goes well I won’t need to do a DNC or surgery.

-I kept analyzing what I could have done wrong in my life that may have affected the baby, after all I was pregnant during my 6 day rafting trip down the Colorado River.
+I kept analyzing what I could have done wrong in my life that may have affected the baby, after all, I was pregnant during my 6-day rafting trip down the Colorado River.
 Maybe it was the treated water or the fact that I took a ton of Advil and sinus medication on that trip which caused the miscarriage.

 I spent a lot of time playing the “what if” game.

-Fortunately I have a very loving husband and great friends who very quickly convinced me that playing the “what-if” game only leads to depression.
+Fortunately, I have a very loving husband and great friends who very quickly convinced me that playing the “what-if” game only leads to depression.

 I’m not a psychologist or a councilor or someone with any training, so I’m not qualified to give formal medical advance.
 What I have learned is that everyone has their own method of dealing with grief.
 I remember the doctor telling me that it was okay to grieve the loss even though I was only seven weeks.